 If, as the poet John Dunne wrote, no man is an island, I think the same is true of humanity as a whole.
-We are interconnected in ways we've never been before, via trade, technology and travel, with our fates inextricably bound together.
-The great problems of our day-climate change, loose nuclear weapons, the democracy-endangering gap between the world's wealthiest and poorest peoples-can only be tackled collectively.
-There is no path to progress but forward, and our work in this program guides us daily as educators, learners, scholars and practitioners with multiple constituencies and differing perspectives to seek understanding and ways to bridge always complex, often fraught and seemingly incessant divides among us.
+We are interconnected in ways we've never been before, via trade, technology and travel, with our fates inextricably bound together, indeed in the very air we breathe together.
+The great problems of our day-global health crises, pervasive structural racism, climate change, loose nuclear weapons, the democracy-endangering gap between the world's wealthiest and poorest peoples-can only be tackled collectively.
+There is no path to progress but forward, and our work in this program guides us daily as educators, learners, scholars and practitioners with multiple constituencies and differing perspectives to seek understanding and ways to bridge always complex, often fraught, and seemingly incessant divides among us.